 \section{Empirical Application}

-This section presents an empirical example that demonstrates the flexibility of the 2SLW approach and illustrates its application within a RI-CLPM framework.
-Beyond showcasing the 2SLW method, this example also aims to encourage the broader adoption of RI-CLPM in political behavior research, where its use remains relatively limited.
+This section provides an empirical illustration of the 2SLW approach within a RI-CLPM.
+The goal is twofold: to demonstrate how 2SLW can be implemented in a longitudinal SEM framework and to illustrate how RI-CLPM can be used to study political attitudes, where its adoption remains relatively limited.

-To this end, I apply the RI-CLPM to data from the Longitudinal Internet Studies for the Social Sciences (LISS) panel—a long-term, internet-based survey of individuals and households in the Netherlands, administered by CentERdata.
-Building on \cite{RN683}'s ``Reconsidering the Link Between Self-Reported Personality Traits and Political Preferences,'' I construct a three-wave panel using data collected in 2008, 2014, and 2020.
-The RI-CLPM allows us to separate stable individual differences from within-person fluctuations over time as I examine how agreeableness influences attitudes toward immigration.
+Following the framework of \citeA{bakker2021}, who examine the relationship between Big Five personality traits and political preferences, we construct a three-wave panel using data from 2008, 2014, and 2020.
+While their study primarily investigates broad personality–politics associations, our illustration focuses specifically on agreeableness and immigration policy attitudes, providing a substantive extension.
+To better capture dynamic within-person processes, we apply a RI‑CLPM, which separates stable between-person differences from within-person fluctuations over time.
+This allows us to examine how changes in agreeableness relate to changes in immigration attitudes, while accounting for stable individual heterogeneity.
+In this way, our application both adapts the conceptual framework of prior work and demonstrates the practical implementation of RI‑CLPM in political science contexts.

-Agreeableness is measured using two items: (1) ``Interested in people'', (2) ``I am not interested in other people’s problems'' (reverse coded).
-Immigration attitudes are assessed using three items: (1) ``There are too many people of foreign origin or descent in the Netherlands'' (2) ``Legally residing foreigners should be entitled to the same social security as Dutch citizens''.
-(3) ``It should be made easier to obtain asylum in the Netherlands''.
-Responses are recorded on a five-point Likert scale ranging from ``fully disagree'' to ``fully agree.''
+We use data from the Longitudinal Internet Studies for the Social Sciences (LISS) panel, a long-running internet-based survey of individuals and households in the Netherlands administered by CentERdata.
+Agreeableness is measured using two items: (1) Interested in people'' and (2) I am not interested in other people’s problems'' (reverse coded).
+Immigration attitudes are assessed with three items: (1) There are too many people of foreign origin or descent in the Netherlands,'' (2) Legally residing foreigners should be entitled to the same social security as Dutch citizens,'' and (3) It should be made easier to obtain asylum in the Netherlands.''
+Responses are recorded on a five-point Likert scale ranging from fully disagree'' to ``fully agree.''

-My analytic strategy is twofold.
-First, I estimate the causal relationship between agreeableness and immigration attitudes using a standard RI-CLPM.
-Next, I apply the 2SLW approach to detect potential unmeasured confounders that may bias the estimates.
-I then compare the goodness-of-fit statistics, fit indices, and the AR and CL coefficient estimates between the baseline model and the improved model using the 2SLW approach.
+Our analytic strategy proceeds in two steps.
+First, we estimate a baseline RI-CLPM to assess the dynamic associations between agreeableness and immigration attitudes.
+Second, we apply the 2SLW procedure as a diagnostic tool to identify latent residual structures that may indicate unmodeled dependencies or potential sources of bias.
+We then compare model fit, autoregressive (AR) coefficients, and cross-lagged (CL) estimates between the baseline and improved models.

 .